Mobius-Team/OSAWS/README.md

 To setup OSAWS, start by copying the OSAWS folder to your www directory.

-In the includes directory of OSAWS there is a file named `srconfig.php`.
+In the includes directory of OSAWS there is a file named `config.php`.
 In this file you need to specify your assets directory and enter the SQL credentials you want OSAWS to use.

 OSAWS needs PHP and PHP-MySQL to run.
 It also needs XMLRPC to be enabled in your PHP config for the avatar picker (for now).